 It’s crucial that your Atlanta shooting lawyer conduct an exhaustive investigation, including identifying prior crimes, locating the victims and having them testify about what happened to them, and locating former employees and having them testify about the landlord’s knowledge of prior crimes.

 What Is The Georgia Crime Victims Compensation Program?

-As an Atlanta shooting lawyer, it’s important that attorney Mike Rafi helps victims access treatment and resources for recovery.
+As an Atlanta shooting victim lawyer, attorney Mike Rafi must help victims access treatment and resources for recovery.
 In Atlanta, the Criminal Justice Coordinating Council administers the Georgia Crime Victims Compensation Program, which helps victims and their families through the emotional and physical aftermath of crime.

-The Compensation Program eases the monetary impact to families by providing financial benefits for expenses such as medical bills, loss of earnings, funeral expenses, mental health counseling, and crime scene sanitization.
+The Compensation Program eases the monetary impact on families by providing financial benefits for expenses such as medical bills, loss of earnings, funeral expenses, mental health counseling, and crime scene sanitization.

 To be eligible for the program:

 - You are an innocent victim of a violent crime and suffered personal injury